A bachelor’s degree from a regionally accredited US college or university, or equivalent international credential*, plus:

 - One semester of introductory macroeconomics, passed with at least a B grade.

-- Intermediate economic theory courses [especially Micro] are helpful and desirable, but are not essential.
+- Intermediate economic theory courses [especially Micro], passed with B or above, are helpful in gaining admission.

-- A higher grade in a more advanced course in Micro and Calculus trumps a lower grade in a less advanced course, but a repeated course grade is not acceptable.
+- A higher grade in a more advanced course in Micro, Macro, and Calculus trumps a lower grade in a less advanced course, but a repeated course grade is not acceptable.

 These are necessary conditions for admission, not sufficient conditions.